Adoptium

 The Eclipse Adoptium (/əˈdɒptiəm/) Working Group is the successor of AdoptOpenJDK.

 The main goal of Adoptium is to promote and support free and open-source high-quality runtimes and associated technology for use across the Java ecosystem.
-To do so the Adoptium Working Group will build and provide OpenJDK based binaries under the Eclipse Temurin project.
+To do so the Adoptium Working Group (WG) builds and provides OpenJDK based binaries under the Eclipse Temurin project.
 In addition to Temurin the WG creates an open test suite for OpenJDK based binaries as part of the Eclipse AQAvit project.

-The Working Group was launched by Alibaba Cloud, Huawei, IBM, iJUG, Karakun AG, Microsoft, New Relic, and Red Hat in March 2021.
+The Adoptium Working Group was launched by Alibaba Cloud, Huawei, IBM, iJUG, Karakun AG, Microsoft, New Relic, and Red Hat in March 2021.

 In May 2022, the Adoptium project announced the formation of the Adoptium Marketplace.

 Projects

 Eclipse Temurin

 The Eclipse Temurin project produces Temurin (/ˈtɛmjərɪn/), a certified binary build of OpenJDK.
-The initial release in October 2021 supported Java 8, 11 and 17.
+The initial release in October 2021 supported Java LTS 8, and 11.
 The name for the project, Temurin, is an anagram of the word runtime.
+Since 2023 the Adoptium Working Group members Azul Systems, IBM, Open Elements and Red Hat have offered commercial support for Temurin.